na-ji/node-manga-parser/README.md

 const Parser = require('manga-parser').Parser;
 ```

-Most of the `Parser` methods require the `catalogName`, you can found this name on each [catalog class](https://github.com/na-ji/node-manga-parser/tree/master/src/sites).
+Most of the `Parser` methods require the `catalogName`, you can find this name on each [catalog class](https://github.com/na-ji/node-manga-parser/tree/master/src/sites).

 ### Usage Examples